Esports org 100 Thieves raises $35 million in Series B – TechCrunch

 “The most important lesson I’ve learned going from gaming to leadership is ‘over-communicate, over-communicate, over-communicate’,” said Haag, explaining that he went from working by himself creating content to working with many people each day.
 “Making sure we’re all aligned on our goals for each day and each week and each month, to have an open and transparent environment, really builds a culture where everybody enjoys working with one another.
 Over-communication helps drive success.”

-The org has investment from Drake, Dan Gilbert, and Scooter Braun.
+The org is co-owned by Drake, Dan Gilbert, and Scooter Braun, alongside Haag.
 100 Theives has three revenue channels.

 The first is esports.
 Right now, the organization competes in Call of Duty (where its team has won the last two tournaments), League of Legends, and Fortnite (100 Thieves is sending six of its players to the Fortnite World Cup).